-- Beat in the syrup and yogurt; combine well, but do not overmix.
+- Beat in the syrup and yogurt, taking care not to overmix.

-- In a separate bowl, whisk the remaining ingredients together.
+- In another bowl, whisk the remaining ingredients together.

 - Add the dry ingredients to the wet ingredients, then mix until smooth.
-Once again, try not to overmix.
+Like before, avoid overmixing.

-- Scoop the dough by rounded tablespoonful and place 2 inches apart on a cookie sheet lined with parchment paper.
+- Pinch dough off from main ball and roll into spheres, placing each 2 inches apart on a cookie sheet lined with parchment paper.

 - Bake for 9-10 minutes, or until lightly browned and set at the edges.

 - Cool on the cookie sheet for 1-2 minutes, then transfer to a wire rack carefully.
-Cool completely before storing in an air tight container.
+Cool completely before storing.
+(Or eating.
+No judgement here.)

-The base of this creamy dairy-free treat is coconut milk, which you can find at most retailers (Vons, Trader Joes, Ralphs, etc.) for a relatively low price.
+The base of this creamy treat is coconut milk, which you can find sold at most retailers for a relatively low price.